 Primer-dimers and non-specific binding are two major setbacks of any PCR reaction or we can say it is a kind of curse for any PCR reaction.

 Non-Specific bindings are the amplicon other than the target sequence amplification.
-Hence it is necessary to stop any unwanted amplification in any PCR reaction.
+Hence it is necessary to stop any unwanted amplification in PCR reaction.

-By increasing the annealing temperature failure in PCR reaction can also be possible.
+Increasing the annealing temperature failure in PCR reaction can also be possible.

 So what to do?